-Most ECC cryptographic protocols, such as ECDH [NIST-SP800-56A] or ECDSA [FIPS-186], are intended to work with persistently stored public keys that are generated as fresh key pairs, as opposed to some derivation function that transforms an ECC point.
+Most ECC cryptographic protocols, such as ECDSA [FIPS-186], are intended to work with persistently stored public keys that are generated as fresh key pairs, as opposed to some derivation function that transforms an ECC point.
 The algorithm described in Section 4.2 is possible in all these cases.
-In particular, the algorithm in Section 4.2 will even work for secure devices that never reveal the private key, such as smartcards or Hardware Security Modules.
+Furthermore, a typical instantiation of the ECDH protocol, such as ECDH specified in [NIST-SP800-56A], makes any ECC key used in a DH key key agreement automatically compliant for the purpose of this specification (as noted in the Section 4.2).
+The algorithm in Section 4.2 will even work for secure devices that never reveal the private key, such as smartcards or Hardware Security Modules.
 A public key that is generated according to the Section 4.2 can be used without limitations in existing protocols that use ECC points encoded in other ways, such as [SEC1], with compression or not, with the added advantage that the keys generated according to the method in Section 4.2 will allow the Section 4.1 encoding.